syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ---
 layout: post
 title: Sorting in Flutter DataGrid | DataTable | Syncfusion
-description: Learn about how to apply single, multicolumn and tristate sorting for the columns in a Syncfusion Flutter DataGrid.
+description: Learn about how to to sort one or more columns with the tristate sorting and show sort numbers to indicate the sort order.
 platform: flutter
 control: SfDataGrid
 documentation: ug